andyjost/Sprite/src/python/interpreter/README.md

 (e.g., unboxing) is done.
 The function is required to return a sequence of arguments suitable for passing to Node.rewrite.

+One use of this is to implement the "error" function.
+If normalizing the argument produces a special value (e.g., a function or choice), then Sprite should apply the Fair Scheme normally.
+When and if a head-normal value is obtained (in this case, the next character of an error string) the given Python function is called.

 See compile_builtin.